An Exclusive Small-Group Immersion in the Caribbean's Most Coveted Destination

 Day 9: Havana

-Our grand Cuba adventure wraps up with a farewell dinner at La Guarida, perhaps the best known of the trendy new paladares in Havana.
-Radically altering Cuba's food landscape, privately owned paladares have made dining out a growing highlight of life in modern Cuba.
-La Guarida is the most elegant of Havana's offerings and attained fame as the locale where the 1994 Oscar-nominated Cuban film Strawberry and Chocolate was shot.
+Our grand Cuba adventure wraps up with a farewell dinner at La Guarida, perhaps the best known of Havana’s trendy new paladares.
+Among Havana’s most elegant offerings, La Guarida attained fame as the locale where the 1994 Oscar-nominated Cuban movie Strawberry and Chocolate

-Our People-to-People tour concludes today as we fly from Havana to Miami.
-A final overnight in Miami is included.
+Our Cuba tour concludes today as we fly from Havana to Miami.

-Please note: This itinerary is meant as a guideline and can change due to diplomatic events in Cuba, amendments to U.S.-Cuba sanctions, weather, hotel restrictions and/or scheduling changes.
-These factors may require us to deviate from our intended itinerary, in which case we will provide the best available alternative, though our focus will always be on people-to-people educational exchanges, and we'll make a great adventure of it!
+Please note: This itinerary is meant as a guideline and may change due to diplomatic events in Cuba, amendments to U.S.-Cuba sanctions, weather, hotel restrictions and/or scheduling changes.
+These factors may require us to deviate from our intended itinerary, in which case we will provide the best available alternative, though our focus will always be on educational exchanges that offer support for the Cuban people, and we'll make a great adventure of it!